OpusCapita/peppol_code/zuul-proxy/README.md

         This will match any address starting with 192.168

   Multiple ranges are now supported for every setting, they must be comma separated.

+  **NB!** Prohibited masks and overrides settings do have priority over aforementioned settings due to their nature - e.g. being security oriented.

+  `peppol.zuul.proxy.prohibitedMasks` - string containing comma-separated list of prohibited parts(masks) in request URI, has default value: "admin"
+  `peppol.zuul.proxy.prohibitedMasksNetworkOvveride` - string containing comma-separated list of CIDR notated network ranges for which prohibited masks do **NOT APPLY**!
+Has no default value

   `peppol.zuul.headers` is a section for configuring headers to preserve for requests.